-If your excel is not showing Developer tab then follow below steps to enable the developer tab in your excel.
+If your excel is not showing the Developer tab, then follow the below steps to enable the developer tab in your excel.

-Step 4: Check the Developer tab on the right side.
-Once you select the options click on OK.
+- Check the Developer tab on the right side.
+Once you select the options, click on OK.

-If you are searching for the VBA code and you got it, the first thing you need to do is go to Developer tab and click on Visual Basic.
+To write VBA code, the first thing you need to do is go to the Developer tab and click on Visual Basic.

 Go to Insert and click on Module.

-In the white plain board, you need to paste your copied VBA code.
+In the white plain board, you need to paste your copied code.